 Starting point is Flims, which you can reach by car from Chur or by bus from Chur.
 If you like to stay there are plenty of hotels and rooms in Flims.
 If coming with the bus leave at 'Flims Bergbahnen'.

-From the mountain resort Flims you take a chair lift to Foppa, change there to the one to Naraus, where a small cablecar (just 26 passengers) takes you up to 2700 m on the Cassonsgrat.
+From the mountain resort Flims you take a chair lift to Foppa, change there to the one to Naraus.
+The connection from Naraus to Cassonsgrat is no longer working, so from here you have to walk up (around 2 hours).
 Service starts at 8.30 and after about 30 minutes you can be on the ridge.
-Look out of the cablecar from Naraus to Cassonsgrat.
-The last transport back is at 16.45.
-Be sure not to miss it!

 Content and images originally posted by Wintibird